samliew/se-timeline/README.md

 Please direct any queries & feedback by [creating an issue on GitHub](https://github.com/samliew/se-timeline/issues).

 You can also contribute to updating the events using the instructions below, then opening a pull request.
 After review and merging to the main branch, Vercel will automatically deploy the updated site.

-Don't worry about making mistakes, a GitHub action will run on any pull request to validate changes to the JSON file, and the PR can only be merged if it passes.
+Don't worry about making mistakes—a GitHub action will run on pull requests to validate changes to the JSON file, and the changes can only be merged if it passes.

 ### Updating Events